m0saan/ft_services/README.md

 A pod contains one or more containers, and all the containers in a pod are guaranteed to run on the same machine in the Kubernetes cluster.
 Containers in a pod share their networking infrastructure, their storage resources, and their lifecycle.

+#### Labels
+Kubernetes lets you associate key-value pairs to objects to help you identify and query them later.
+These key-value pairs are called labels.

+#### Selectors
+Selectors are the counterpart to labels that make labels useful.
+They are the mechanism for performing queries based on objects' labels.
+Selectors let you select a group of objects based on the key-value pairs that have been set as their labels.

+- Labels and selectors have a functional purpose.
+Labels are key-value pairs set on an object.
+Selectors are queries that search for objects based on those key-value pairs.
+Because they're used in queries and sorting, labels need to be short and simple.